Geeksltd/GCop/Rules/GCop130.md

 ## Rule description

-The `Enumerable.Empty<TResult>()` method returns an empty collection that has the specified type argument.
-You can use this method with conditional operator `??`  To return an empty collection when your collection is null, or a better solution, use `OrEmpty()` method.
+The `Enumerable.Empty<TResult>()` returns an empty collection that has the specified type argument.
+You can use this method with conditional operator `??`  to return an empty collection when your collection is null, or a better solution, use `OrEmpty()` method.
 This method do the same but is more readable and easy to use.

 ## Example